jawah/niquests/docs/user/advanced.rst

 Streaming Uploads
 -----------------

-Requests supports streaming uploads, which allow you to send large streams or files without reading them into memory.
+Niquests supports streaming uploads, which allow you to send large streams or files without reading them into memory.
 To stream and upload, simply provide a file-like object for your body::